andyttran/guide_to_algorithms/README.md

 ## 1. Evaluating Efficiency

 Evaluating the efficiency of algorithms is the first step to really developing the ability solve challenging algorithms.
-If you cannot measure the efficiency of an algorithm, how can one compare the scalability of one approach to another.
+If you cannot measure the efficiency of an algorithm, how can one compare the scalability of one approach to another?

 So lets start with time and space complexity.